japila-books/spark-sql-internals/docs/expressions/MonotonicallyIncreasingID.md

 initializeInternal(input: InternalRow): Long
 ----

-NOTE: `initializeInternal` is part of <<spark-sql-Expression-Nondeterministic.adoc#initializeInternal, Nondeterministic Contract>> to initialize a `Nondeterministic` expression.
+NOTE: `initializeInternal` is part of <<spark-sql-Expression-Nondeterministic.md#initializeInternal, Nondeterministic Contract>> to initialize a `Nondeterministic` expression.

 `initializeInternal` simply sets the <<count, count>> to `0` and the <<partitionMask, partitionMask>> to `partitionIndex.toLong << 33`.